The power of nature is well documented, with many research studies consistently reporting wide ranging benefits for mental and physical wellbeing.

 5 ways to nurture your mental health with nature

-With the weather warming up, and lockdown restrictions easing, we may have more chance to venture out and appreciate the natural world.
-If you can’t get outside for any reason, there are also many ways you can cultivate nature’s many healing properties indoors.
+Here are just some of the many ways you can appreciate the natural world.
+If you can’t venture outside for any reason, there are also a couple of ways you can cultivate nature’s healing properties indoors.

 Get your daily dose of green and blue spaces